myFavShrimp/arc/README.md

 ### Host Module

 The `host` module provides functions for interacting with the local system where Arc is running.
-It has the same interface as the `system` object but operates on the local machine.
+It has the same interface as the `system` object but operates on the local machine and it's working directory is the one arc was executed in.

 #### Methods